CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see the changes that hazve gone into the version control
+It lets you see the changes that have gone into the version control

 ## Question 13